erickfunier/abcg/README.md

 This is the last project of ABCg's first series.
 This time, the project contains an object made in Maya.
 Using normal map and brick texture.

-Two maps are loaded _Diffuse_ and _Normal_, and the _mappingMode_ is defined to use information from the mesh_ and the object is created using a cube, then exported to Obj.
+Two texture maps are loaded _Diffuse_ and _Normal_, and the _mappingMode_ is defined to use information from the _mesh_ and the object is created using a cube, then exported to Obj.
 The lighting and shadow are based on the Blinn-Phong model, but we use only a fixed point of light, simulating an open environment.

 ![RUN!
 UFABC](gif/run.gif)